dhmlau/loopback4-authentication-app/README.md

 We are going to:

 - create an authentication strategy: [instructions-jwtauth-strategy.md](instructions-auth-infrastructure.md).
 This will be pretty much the same for any kind of authentication that you're going to use.
+See `part1` branch.
-- create a UserService that authenticates the provided credentials from the user database: [instructions-jwtauth-userservice.md](instructions-jwtauth-userservice.md)
+- create a UserService that authenticates the provided credentials from the user database: [instructions-jwtauth-userservice.md](instructions-jwtauth-userservice.md).
+See `part2` branch.
-- create a TokenService that extracts token from request header and validates & generates tokens: [instructions-jwtauth-tokenservice.md](instructions-jwtauth-tokenservice.md)
+- create a TokenService that extracts token from request header and validates & generates tokens: [instructions-jwtauth-tokenservice.md](instructions-jwtauth-tokenservice.md).
+See `part3` branch
 - [test the application](instructions-jwtauth-test.md)

 ---